zackpeterson/kata-word-search/README.md

     dotnet

+### Application

 Clone or download the source code from GitHub.

-Open a Terminal window and navigate to the WordSearch directory.
+Open a Terminal window and navigate to the `WordSearch` project directory.

 Make sure the program builds and executes with this command.

     dotnet run

+### Test

+Open a Terminal window and navigate to the `kata-word-search` solution directory.
+Run the unit test with this command.

+    dotnet test

 ## Usage